Chia-Network/chiapos/documents/proof_of_space.md

 and a large amount of memory is not necessary.
 The [sort on disk](#sort-on-disk-quick-sort-vs-bucketsort) algorithm will perform better if more memory is allocated.

 However, multiple passes on disk are required, both in the sorts, and in the other parts of the algorithm.
-On slow CPU's plotting can be CPU bound, especially since AES256 must be computed on O(2^k) values.
-On newer CPU's, AES instruction sets are available, which makes that part extremely fast.
 Still, comparisons, arithmetic, and memory allocation are required during plotting, which can cause the algorithm to be CPU bound.
 Multi-threading can be used to split up the work, as well as to separate CPU from disk I/O.